kinde-oss/kinde-dotnet-sdk/docs/ApplicationsApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ApplicationsApi(httpClient, config, httpClientHandler);
-            var applicationId = "applicationId_example";  // string | The identifier for the application.
+            var applicationId = 20bbffaa4c5e492a962273039d4ae18b;  // string | The identifier for the application.

             try
             {